-- As a researcher for the Annenberg Networks Network (ANN) lead by Peter Monge and Manuel Castells, I worked on projects exploring online networks, scientific collaboration and virtual team formation.
+- As a researcher for the Annenberg Networks Network (ANN) led by Peter Monge and Manuel Castells, I worked on projects exploring online networks, scientific collaboration and virtual team formation.
 (Read my posts on the ANN website)

-- Part of the Metamorphosis group lead by Sandra Ball-Rokeach, studying the impact of new media on civic engagement and intergroup dialogue in diverse communities.
+- Part of the Metamorphosis group lead by Sandra Ball-Rokeach, studied the impact of new media on civic engagement and intergroup dialogue in diverse communities.
 As a member of the Alhambra project team, I worked on the development and maintenance of a research-driven local news website: the Alhambra Source.
 I was also part of the MetaConnects project aimed at translating communication research for community organizers.